hmdinger/glycosyltransferases-in-cancer/gts_list/README.md

 	- `cfg_map.py`

 5. Retrieve GO enzymes involved in sugar transfer using custom slim under 0016757 and reorder to make UniProtKB Ac first column***
-	- Manually curate to exclude transfer to/from non-protein substrates
+	- Manually curate to exclude transfer of sugars to/from non-glycoconjugates
 	- `go_custom_slim_0016757.py`
 	- `go_reorder.sh`